Simon LeVay: Institute of Gay and Lesbian Education

 After Governor Pete Wilson vetoed California Bill AB101 which would have extended civil rights protections to the LGBT community, LeVay became active in the community.
 While attending a gay political group, he met a planner in West Hollywood by the name of Chris Patrouch.
 In their conversations Patrouch pitched the idea of creating a new educational institution in West Hollywood that would be gay friendly.
 LeVay liked the idea so much that he took a leave of absence from Salk in 1992 to help.

 They were planning to call the institution the "Harvey Milk University" after the first openly gay elected supervisor of San Francisco that had been assassinated by Dan White in 1987.
 However, they eventually formed the West Hollywood Institute of Gay and Lesbian Education (IGLE) with Lauren Jardine.
 The West Hollywood City Counsel unanimously passed a resolution giving IGLE free space in a building owned by the city and IGLE began offering classes in 1992.

-Unfortunately, IGLE did not meet enrollment expectations that first year.
+IGLE did not meet enrollment expectations that first year.
 Boxall reports that 14 of 22 classes that had been listed in the course catalog had been canceled due to lack of enrollment.
 Two years later IGLE's administrators were still struggling with whether the school was going to concentrate on teaching classes focused on gay and lesbian studies, or whether it was going to focus on teaching conventional subjects to LGBT students.

 Patrouch and LeVay had been hoping to get their courses accredited and start offering degrees, but the situation proved untenable and IGLE shut down in 1996.